-Although histologic analysis by IHC for SARS-CoV-2 in all subjects yielded visible immunoreactive staining, we were compelled to interpret them as "equivocal" because the IHC results of the one testicle tissue RT-PCR positive case were not significantly different from the other seven subjects whose testicle tissue was RT-PCR negative for SARS-CoV-2, and, from COVID-negative (control) subjects - this was true of lung tissue as well.
-We reviewed the appearance of our SARS-CoV-2 IHC results with those published from prior studies, and our results appeared to be similar (14-16).
-It should be noted that prior studies using SARS-CoV-2 either did not also perform RT-PCR, or, when they did, they did not address how some specimens could be RT-PCR negative but be "positive" by SARS-CoV-2 IHC (15-17).
-To date, there is no well-established positive control for SARS-CoV-2 IHC, and we did not feel that our IHC results were conclusive, despite repeated attempts to trouble-shoot our IHC results.
+of lung tissue as well.
+We reviewed the appearance of our SARS-CoV-2 IHC results with those published from prior studies and our results appeared to be similar.
+13-15 It should be noted that prior studies using SARS-CoV-2 either did not also perform RT-PCR, or when they did, they did not address how some specimens could be RT-PCR-negative but be "positive" by SARS-CoV-2 IHC.
+14-16 To date, there is no well-established positive control for SARS-CoV-2 IHC, and we did not feel that our IHC results were conclusive, despite repeated attempts to troubleshoot our IHC results.

-Prior work assessing effects of COVID-19 on testicular infection cited evidence of damage to testicular tissues and spermatogenesis that would presumably impair future fertility (14,16,17).
-However, histopathologic review of all our testicle tissue specimens to assess for alterations in spermatogenesis found all our COVID-19 subjects to have normal age-specific spermatogenesis and tissue architecture.
-Our work found normal (for age) testis tissue architecture and preserved spermatogenesis in our entire cohort of men with SARS-CoV-2 RTPCR positive lung tissue who died of COVID-19.
+Prior work assessing effects of COVID-19 on testicular infection cited evidence of damage to testicular tissues and spermatogenesis that would presumably impair future fertility; 13,15,16 however, histopathological review of all our testicle tissue specimens to assess for alterations in spermatogenesis found all our COVID-19 subjects to have normal, age-specific spermatogenesis and tissue architecture.
+Our work found normal (for age) testis tissue architecture and preserved spermatogenesis in our entire cohort of men with SARS-CoV-2 RT-PCR-positive lung tissue who died of COVID-19.

 Prior studies have reported testicular SARS-CoV-2 infection as well.
 In June 2020, Bian et al published their autopsy findings from 91 COVID-19 cases.
-They reported that among other tissues, SARS-CoV-2 is detectable in testis tissue via RT-PCR, IHC, and TEM (14).
-The authors commented that their autopsy specimens showed various degrees of spermatogenic cell reduction and injury (14).
-The authors do not report the age of the subjects with abnormal spermatogenesis.
-It should also be noted that all tissue was obtained for analysis from a subset of cases (54/91), and then only via percutaneous biopsy, which introduces the potential tissue contamination with viral RNA from non-testis tissue that could be harboring the virus.
+They reported that among other tissues, SARS-CoV-2 is detectable in testis tissue via RT-PCR, IHC, and transmission electron microscopy (TEM).
+The authors commented that their autopsy specimens showed various degrees of spermatogenic cell reduction and injury.
+They do not report the age of the subjects with abnormal spermatogenesis.
+It should also be noted that all tissue was obtained for analysis from a subset of cases (54/91), and then only via percutaneous biopsy, which introduces the potential